Wefactorit/ans_puib/README.md

 ## Acknowlegement
 ----------------------------------
-I would like to thank [M.Pincemail Sebastien](https://github.com/sype), DevOps Architect, for helping me to get this project done.
+I would like to thank [Mr Pincemail Sebastien](https://github.com/sype), DevOps Architect, for helping me to get this project done.